decentraland/technical-tutorials/README.md

+# Migrated repo

+This content has been moved to the documentation repo https://github.com/decentraland/documentation

 # Technical Tutorials

 The goal of this repository is to feed the [Technical Documentation site](https://tech-docs.decentraland.org/contributor/) with technical tutorials on various subjects related to the Decentraland Platform and Protocol to help the community understand how things work and build new projects on top of it.